2 Times What Equals 72

 Let's consider variations and extensions of the original problem to further solidify our understanding:

 • What if the multiplier changes?: Instead of "2 times what equals 72," what if the question was "3 times what equals 72," or "5 times what equals 72?"
 The approach remains the same: divide 72 by the multiplier to find the unknown value.
-This emphasizes the versatility of the problem-solving method Which is the point..
+This emphasizes the versatility of the problem-solving method But it adds up..

 • What if we use fractions?: "1/2 times what equals 72?"
 In this case, you would multiply 72 by the reciprocal of 1/2, which is 2, arriving at the same answer, emphasizing the interplay between fractions and division.